cybozu-go/sabakan/docs/ignition.md

 - `include`: Relative path to extend YAML file.
 - `passwd`: Relative path to file which describes user and group settings.
 - `files`: String list to deploy static files to Container Linux.
-The file content of the item is extract to `storage.files.source` in the ignition.
+The file content of the item is extract to `storage.files.contents.source` in the ignition.
 The path must be *absolute path* and user need to put the source file in the `files` directory.
 - `systemd`: Systemd services configuration.
 The items are extracted to `systemd` field in the ignition.
     - `enabled`: Enable the service if `true`, otherwise the service will be disabled.
     - `source`: Source file of the systemd.
 User need to put the source file in `systemd` directory.
+      The basename of the file correspond to the service name.
 - `networkd`: Systemd-networkd configuration files.
 User need to put the source file in `networkd` directory.

 ```conf